fvaleri/strimzi-debugging/sessions/001/README.md

 drwxr-xr-x.
 2 kafka root  167 Mar 23 13:18 my-topic-2
 ```

-The consumer output shows that messages were sent to partition 0 and 2.
+The consumer output indicates that messages were sent to partitions 0 and 2.
-Looking inside partition 0, we have a `.log` file containing our records (each segment is named after the initial offset), an `.index` file mapping the record offset to its position in the log and a `.timeindex` file mapping the record timestamp to its position in the log.
+Inside partition 0, you'll find several files: a `.log` file containing the records (segments are named by their initial offset), an `.index` file that maps record offsets to their log positions, and a `.timeindex` file that maps record timestamps to their log positions.
-The other two files contain additional metadata.
+The remaining two files store additional partition metadata.

 ```sh
 $ kubectl exec my-cluster-broker-10 -- ls -lh /var/lib/kafka/data/kafka-log10/my-topic-0